“For the benefit of the inhabitants of Lake and Geauga counties”

 - Scroll down to find the Lake-Geauga Fund application

-- Complete the online application questions and then SUBMIT.
+- Complete the online application questions

-- Once you have “Submitted,” you can upload the Required Attachments, which include:
+- Upload the Required Attachments, which include:

 - Applying organization’s Board List